myszaks/BattleShip/README.md

 # BattleShip
 BattleShip game using C# and WPF.
 This version is a simulation between two computer players.
+Code documentation in the wiki.

 The game is played on two grids, one for each player.
 The grids are square 10×10.